m1younis/pm2p/README.md

 until the contents are identified.
 The following are valid PM message headers:

-- `Message-uid: SHA-256 <hash>` – this is always the first header. `hash` is the unique SHA-256 sum corresponding to the remainding message headers and contents.
+- `Message-uid: SHA-256 <hash>` – this is always the first header. `hash` is the unique SHA-256 sum corresponding to the remaining message headers and contents.

 - `Created: <time>` – the time (in Unix Epoch) at which the message object was created.